Alsou: Beginning

 At the age of 15 Alsou was introduced to music manager Valeriy Belotserkovskiy.
 She again performed "I Will Always Love You" and impressed the manager.
 He began work with Alsou the next day.
-Her debut Russian album was the self-titled Alsou (Russian: Алсу́) was released 16 September 1999.
-It was very successful in Russia and spawned 3 singles: "Zimniy Son" ("Winter Dream") "Vesna" ("Spring"), "Inogda" ("Sometimes").
+Her debut Russian album was the self-titled Alsou (Russian: Алсу́) was released on 16 September 1999.
+It was very successful in Russia and spawned 3 singles: "Zimniy Son" ("Winter Dream") "Vesna" ("Spring"), and "Inogda" ("Sometimes").
 After the huge success of Alsou's debut Russian album she was signed to Universal Music Russia and became its first domestic artist.
 By 2000 more than 700.000 legal copies of CD Alsou were sold in Russia.

 In 2000, Alsou recorded her first English language single "Solo" and was entered into the Eurovision Song Contest 2000, written by Andrew Lane and Brandon Barnes eventually finishing second overall.
-"Solo" went on to sell 100,000 copies and became the biggest selling single of all time in Russia, surpassed only by her next single, a duet with Enrique Iglesias entitled "You're My #1". `I really enjoyed performing with him in Kremlin and I hope our paths will cross again`.
+"Solo" went on to sell 100,000 copies and became the biggest-selling single of all time in Russia, surpassed only by her next single, a duet with Enrique Iglesias entitled "You're My #1". ` I really enjoyed performing with him in Kremlin and I hope our paths will cross again`.

 After her success in Eurovision 2000, Alsou began a large-scale tour of Russia.
 She celebrated her 17th birthday by performing in her native town of Bugulma, where 86,000 of the 120,000 population gathered in the main square to see her.

 Alsou performed "Solo" again at Congratulations, the 50th anniversary Eurovision concert in Copenhagen, Denmark, in October 2005.

 English career

 During 2000–2001, Alsou began working on her debut English album also called Alsou, which was released in Russia on 28 June 2001.
 It was also released in (Germany), Norway, Poland, the Czech Republic and Malaysia.

 The lead single "Before You Love Me" was released in the UK on 30 April 2001, soon after charting at No. 1 on MTV Select and several TV appearances by Alsou.
 However, it only managed to chart at No. 27 in the UK Singles Chart.
 Later that year it was released in Germany and Australia.

 A follow-up single, "He Loves Me", was released only in (Germany) on 15 October 2001, with limited success.

-The album was cancelled in the UK, though released through 2001–2002 in several European countries and Malaysia.
+The album was canceled in the UK, though released from 2001–2002 in several European countries and Malaysia.

 Between number albums

 Alsou's debut Russian album was re-released twice – in 2001 and 2002, spawning two singles – "Osen" ("Autumn") and "Kogda Lubov Ko Mne Pridiot" ("When Love Comes To Me").

 In the summer of 2002, Alsou began a tour of the former Soviet countries.
-Her new video for an up-and-coming single "Letyashaya Nad Oblakami" ("Flying Over The Clouds") was shown in Russian cinemas before the Russian romantic movie Atlantida.
+Her new video for an upcoming single "Letyashaya Nad Oblakami" ("Flying Over The Clouds") was shown in Russian cinemas before the Russian romantic movie Atlantida.
 Alsou had recorded two songs for the movie.